From happy customers

 2. Pickup points from Las Vegas are largely from select hotels along the Strip and Downtown.
 Check your ticket voucher for details.

-3. The Highlights Tour covers the essentials–construction and history, without stepping inside.
-To delve deeper, beyond the stories, there is a VIP Exploration Tour , a guided tour of the dam’s interiors, including the Power Plant Room with the active turbines.
+3. The Hoover Dam can be experience in different ways—walk outside, step inside, or float underneath it.
+The Highlights Tour covers the essentials–a walk across the dam and scenic views from vantage points, without stepping inside.
+To delve deeper, beyond the views, there is the VIP Exploration Tour , a guided tour of the dam’s interiors, including the generator room and power plant room with the active turbines.

 4. Exteriors & interiors sound too mainstream?
-Glide underneath the Hoover Dam on a raft , looking up at close-up details of the dam’s construction, including the old footbridge.
+Glide underneath the Hoover Dam on a raft , looking up at close-up details of the dam’s construction, including the old catwalk and gauging station.

-5. The Memorial Bridge is a 900-foot viewpoint that is included in all the guided tours.
+5. The Mike O’Callaghan–Pat Tillman Memorial Bridge is a 900-foot viewpoint, overlooking the Hoover Dam, that is included in all the tours.
 What if you can climb higher?
 The Helicopter Tour covers the entire Las Vegas Strip, including the Hoover Dam, Bellagio Fountains, and Downtown.

-6. Combine your Hoover Dam tour with another popular tourist attraction, the nearby Grand Canyon West Rim, either by bus or helicopter , for a full-day adventure.
+6. Combine your Hoover Dam tour with another popular tourist attraction, the Grand Canyon West Rim, located 92.6 miles away.
+Choose a bus or helicopter tour for a full-day adventure.

 Hoover Dam tours explained